malizemuse/Python_OldPractice/README.md

 # RPNEvaluation.py
   Evaluates an RPN mathematical expression inputted by the user.
 For the purpose of practice with the stack data structure.

+# censor.py
+  Censors a given word with * in a given string text.

+# count.py
+  Counts occurrences of an element (item) in a given list (sequence)

+# median.py
+  Returns median from a given list (numbers)

+# remove_duplicates.py
+  Removes duplicate elements within a given list of numbers